ttclientstech/Talentronaut-Workspace/CONTRIBUTING.md

-# Contributing to Work Management System
+# Contributing to AI powered Work Manager

 Thank you for considering contributing to this project!
 This document provides guidelines and instructions for contributing.